Category Archives: Science

 By | February 8, 2018

 So, what is the origin of cosmic structures?
 In particular, the walls, sheets and filaments composed of galaxies and galaxy clusters?
 Although the seeding of these structures by tiny fluctuations in the cosmic microwave background remains our dominant paradigm for galaxy formation, there are still — of course — unanswered questions.
-In particular, what role… Read More »
+In particular, what role… Read More: Thesis project: finding the highest redshift galaxies and galaxy clusters »